ehcolombo/ehcolombo.github.io/_pages/about.md

   - /about.html
 ---

-I'm a physicist interested in the macroscopic phenomena that emerge in biological populations, focusing on topics such as population survival in heterogeneous environment, self-organization and ecosystem diversity.
+I am a physicist interested in the macroscopic phenomena that emerge in biological populations, focusing on topics such as population survival in heterogeneous environment, self-organization and ecosystem diversity.
+Currently, I am a Postdoctoral Research Associate under the supervision of professors Corina Tarnita (Departament of Ecology and Evolutionary Biology, Princeton University) and Juan Bonachela (Department of Ecology, Evolution, and Natural Resources, Rutgers University).
 I received my doctoral degree in 2018, at Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio), with the thesis “Collective behavior of living beings under spatiotemporal environmental fluctuations”, advised by prof. Celia Anteneodo.
-Currently, I'm a Postdoctoral Research Associate under the supervision of professors Corina Tarnita and Juan Bonachela, at the Departament of Ecology and Evolutionary Biology, Princeton University (2020-).

 <p align="center">